DLR-RB/mosdl/README.md

 Alternatively, you can [download the JAR file](https://search.maven.org/remote_content?g=${project.groupId}&a=${project.artifactId}&v=${project.version}) directly or [compile the library yourself](#compilation) and put the classes on your classpath.

-Use cases for this library are loading specifications, writing specifications and glueing loading and writing together.
+Use cases for this library are loading specifications, writing specifications and other artifacts, as well as glueing loading and writing together.
 This document shall just give a hint where to start.
 Please refer to the code documentation for detailed instructions on how to use the classes provided in this project.

 #### Load a specification